-(2)(a) Beginning January 1, 2021. health carrier offering a qualified health plan on the exchange must offer the silver standardized gold health established under this section exchange in each county where the carrier offers a qualified health plan.
-If a health carrier offers a bronze health plan on the offer exchange, it must the standardized health plans established under this section on the exchange in each county where the carrier offers a qualified health plan.
+(2)(a) Beginning January 1, 2021, any health carrier offering a qualified health plan on the exchange must offer the silver gold standardized health established under this section exchange in each county where the carrier offers a qualified health plan.
+If a health carrier offers a bronze health plan on the offer exchange, it must the bronze standardized health plans established under this section on the exchange in each county where the carrier offers a qualified health plan.

-(b)(i) Until December 31, ((2022)health carrier offering standardized health plan under this section offer nonstandardized health plans on the exchange.
-Beginning January 1, 2023,) 2025, health carrier offering a standardized health plan under this section may offer up to two nonstandardized gold health plans, two nonstandardized bronze one nonstandardized plans, silver healt.h plan, one nonstandardized platinum and one nonstandardized catastrophic plan, health plan in each county where the carrier offers a qualified health plan.
+(b)(i) Until December 31, ((2022)health carrier offering health plan under this section may also offer nonstandardized health plans on the exchange.
+Beginning January 1, 2023,))2025, health carrier offering a standardized health plan under this section may offer up to two nonstandardized gold health plans, two nonstandardized bronze health plans, nonstandardized silver health one plan, one nonstandardized platinum health and one nonstandardized catastrophic plan, health plan in each county where the carrier offers a qualified health plan.

-(ii) ((The exchange, in consultation with the office of the insurance commissioner, shall analyze the impact to of offering only standard plans consumers beginning in 2025 and submit a report to the appropriate committees of the legislature by December 1, 2023.
-The report must include an analysis of how plan --choice affordability will be impacted for exchange consumers across the state, including analysis of offering a bronze standardized high deductible health plan compatible with health savings account, and standardized health plan closer in actuarial value to the silver standardized health plan.))Beginning January 1, 2026:
+(ii) ((The exchange, in consultation with the office of the insurance commissioner, analyze the impact t.0 consumers of offering only standard plans beginning in 2025 and submit a report to the appropriate committees of the legislature by December 1, 2023.
+The report must include an analysis of how - plan choice affordability will be impacted for exchange consumers across the state, including analysis of offering a bronze standardized high deductible health plan compatible with health savings account, and a standardized health plan closer in actuarial value to the silver standardized health plan.))Beginning January 1, 2026:

-(A) A health carrier offering a standardized health plan under this section may also offer one nonstandardized gold health plan, one nonstandardized bronze health plan, one nonstandardized platinum health plan, and one nonstandardized catastrophic health plan in each county where the carrier offers a qualified health plan; and
+(A) A health carrier offering a standardized health plan under this section may also offer one nonstandardized gold health plan, one nonstandardized bronze health plan, one nonstandardized platinum health plan, and one nonstandardized catastrophic health plan in each county where the carrier offers a qualified health plan; and on the exchange may not be less than the actuarial value of the standardized silver health plan with the lowest actuarial value.